Major Groups > Gilled Mushrooms > Pale-Spored > Collybioid > Flammulina populicola

 • Flammulina populicola and Flammulina velutipes have different DNA signatures.

 All of this means that Flammulina populicola is a separate species no matter how you define a "species," since the three most widely recognized "species concepts" for fungi are covered.
-It is a "biological species" because it can only mate with other Flammulina populicola specimens.
-It is a "morphological species" because it has observable physical features that separate it (though the features are microscopic).
-And it is a "phylogenetic species" because its DNA separates it from other Flammulina DNA.
+It is a biological species because it can only mate with other Flammulina populicola specimens.
+It is a morphological species because it has observable physical features that separate it (though the features are microscopic).
+And it is a phylogenetic species because its DNA separates it.

 And, as is often the case, the mushroom's ecology appears to separate it, as well.
 It has evolved with the western poplars, and not in other North American ecosystems.
 Mushroom identifiers who lack DNA sequencers, fungal culture labs, and microscopes may be able to identify it with confidence on this basis alone.